ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 * Linux or macOS: [Installation for Unix, including Linux and macOS](#installation-for-unix)
 * Windows: [Installation for Windows](#installation-for-windows)

+**Note**

+As an alternative to the methods mentionned aboved, the [OCaml Platform Installer](https://github.com/tarides/ocaml-platform-installer) is a new way to install OCaml and the development tools.
+[See below](#up-and-running-with-the-platform-installer) for the instructions.
+However, please note that it is still experimental and in active development (any feedback is highly appreciated).

 ### Installation for Unix

 After having installed opam, you will need to initialise it, [see below](#initialising-opam-on-unix).